rajkumaralagappan/PRODIGY_WD_04/README.md

 - **Contact Section:** Connect with me easily through the provided contact information or via social media links.
 - **Dynamic Content:** Built with MERN Stack, ensuring a modern and dynamic web experience.

-## 🌐 Live Demo

-Explore the live version of the portfolio [here] https://rajkumaralagappan2.github.io/cv

 ## 🛠️ Skills